Interest-only mortgages vs repayment mortgages

 Interest-only mortgages have been very popular with first-time buyers.With high house prices, this was the only way thousands of people could afford to afford to buy property.
 When taking out an interest-only mortgage and just paying the interest, borrowers relied on their property going up in value, being able to sell it a few years down the line for a profit, and then buying a property with a repayment mortgage.

 But this approach was fraught with risk.
-Firstly, house prices are not guaranteed to go up - in recent years they have fallen in most parts of the UK.
+Firstly, house prices are not guaranteed to go up - indeed, in the years after the credit crunch struck in 2007 house prices fell in most parts of the UK.
 Secondly, many people sort out their mortgage and then forget about it.
-If you never get around to converting your interest-only mortgage to a repayment-type, and you have no investment fund building up, there is a very real risk that you may get to the end of your 25 year mortgage term still owing all of the capital initially borrowed and with no way of repaying it.
+If you never get around to converting your interest-only mortgage to a repayment-type, and you have no investment fund building up, there is a very real risk that you may get to the end of your 25-year mortgage term still owing all of the capital initially borrowed and with no way of repaying it.

 To avoid this happening going forward, most mortgage lenders now make it very difficult for borrowers to take out interest-only mortgages.
 They may demand a very big deposit (up to 50%) and/or ask for tangible proof that you have an investment plan in place to pay off the mortgage at the end of the term.
 And some have stopped accepting plans such as a future inheritance as backing for taking out an interest-only mortgage.